chirayupatel/Flybits_Basic_iOS/README.md

 #Flybits Basics for iOS#

 ####Downloads:####
-_Note: This code is built with FlybitsSDK 3.3.0_

 This project demonstrates basic functionality of using Flybits such as to register or login, to get zones & moments, and to register and receive push messages.